University of Montana

 The IE3 program fee is $3450 for the first term and $1000 for each additional term, regardless of credit earned.
 You do not pay tuition for the term(s) you are abroad.

-A University of Montana fee of $285 for the first term and $135 for each additional term will be billed in addition to the IE3 Global Internship program fee.
+A University of Montana fee of $150 for the first term (plus $5.25 per credit for X98 internship course) and will be billed in addition to the IE3 Global Internship program fee.
+Each additional semester is $150 plus $5.25 per credit for x98 internship course.
 Regular University of Montana tuition is waived for the terms of the internship.
-Students will be billed directly for this fee on their semester billing statement.

 IE3 offers need based scholarships.
 For more information, as well as additional resources for national scholarship searches, visit the Scholarships page.